-The forecasting models which overlooks the change of the effect of prices and promotions will be subject to structural break which is defined as large changes in the model’s parameters (Allen and Fildes 2001, Armstrong 2001).
-The changes may occur at the intercept and/or the parameters of the explanatory variables, and lead to a shift of the deterministic mean (Clements and Hendry 1999).
-The estimated deterministic mean then becomes the weighted average of the true deterministic means before and after the structural break.
-As a result, the forecasts generated by the model will be biased and less accurate.
+The problem of structural break originates from the large changes in the parameters of the explanatory variables (Allen and Fildes 2001, Armstrong 2001).

+When the effects of the marketing activities change, their true parameters in the data generating process also change and may consequently change the true values of the product sales (Clements and Hendry 1999).
+If the model overlooks the change and assumes the effect of the marketing activities to be constant, the expected mean value of the forecast it generates will become the weighted average value of the true product sales before and after the change of the true parameter.
+In the forecast period, the forecasts generated by the model will be biased and less accurate.

-The negative impact of the structural break on the model’s forecasting performance has been addressed in the macroeconomics literature (e.g. Cooper and Nelson 1975, Muellbauer 1994, Hendry 1995, Stock and Watson 1996, Clements and Hendry 1999, Pesaran and Timmermann 2007, Castle, Doornik et al. 2008, Pesaran and Pick 2011).
-These studies suggest that the parameters of their forecasting models may change due to influencing factors including the shift of the market sentiments, the regulation, and debt management etc. A large number of studies have been devoted into take into account the impact by the change of the parameters in order to achieve higher forecasting accuracy in financial interest rate and stock market return (e.g., Perez-Quiros and Timmermann 2000, Ang and Bekaert 2002, Pesaran and Timmermann 2002).
-In this study, we aim to take into account the impact by the change of the effect of prices and promotions in order to generate more accurate forecasts for retailer product sales.
+The negative impact of the structural break on the model’s forecasting performance has been mainly addressed in the macroeconomics literature (e.g. Cooper and Nelson 1975, Muellbauer 1994, Hendry 1995, Stock and Watson 1996, Clements and Hendry 1999, Pesaran and Timmermann 2007, Castle, Doornik et al. 2008, Pesaran and Pick 2011).
+These studies suggest that the parameters of their forecasting models may change due to influencing factors including the shift of the market sentiments, the regulation, and debt management etc. A large number of studies have been proposed time series based approaches to account for the impact of the change in the parameters in order to achieve higher forecasting accuracy in the domain of financial interest rate and stock market return (e.g., Perez-Quiros and Timmermann 2000, Ang and Bekaert 2002, Pesaran and Timmermann 2002).
+In this study, we posit that such approaches that have been applied in the domain of economics or finance to deal with structural breaks are relevant in the specific field of SKU forecasting.

-Pesaran and Timmermann (2005) illustrates analytically how a structural break leads to forecast bias using a simple regression model.
-In the retailer context, suppose we have the sales and price information of the focal product from week 1 to week T, i.e., [1:T], and we presume that the sales are driven by prices but there is a structural break at week T1(where 1<T1<T).
+Pesaran and Timmermann (2005) illustrates empirically how a structural break leads to forecast bias using a simple regression model.
+In the retailer context, suppose we have the sales and price information of the focal product from week 1 to week T, i.e., [1:T], and we presume that the sales are driven by prices only here for exposition and there is a structural break at week T1(where 1<T1<T).
 The parameter of the price variable changes from β1 to β2 after T1.
-In reality, this may be caused by the impact of a new brand entry, a new advertisement by other existing brands, or even the change of the temperature (e.g., for ice cream products) etc. which are unknown to the forecaster.
 Therefore, the unobservable real demand can be represented as follows:

 yt=1t≤T1β1'xt+1-1t≤T1β2'xt+ut